 Now Mitt is saying he's quitting the race for the good of America, which is hard to argue with.
 Maybe he can leave America for the good of America, and take his quintet of yellow-bellied Mitt-wits with him.

 But Mitt meant (Mitt meant?
-What the hell kind of name is Mitt anyway?)that he was throwing his campaign under the boss to keep the terrorist-loving Democrats from taking over and trying to take our soldiers away from all those roadside bombs.
+What the hell kind of name is Mitt anyway?)that he was throwing his campaign under the bus to keep the terrorist-loving Democrats from taking over and trying to take our soldiers away from all those roadside bombs.

 The nerve of those Democrats.
 I wonder how Mitt feels about gun control, the sort of thing that might cut down on the number of mass shootings in America the Beautiful.